Xavier Rhodes: 2015

 The Minnesota Vikings finished their second season under head coach Mike Zimmer with an 11–5 record and first in the NFC North.
-On January 10, 2016, Rhodes started in his first career playoff game and recorded four solo tackles and two pass deflections during a 10–9 loss to the Seattle Seahawks in the NFC Wildcard Game.
+On January 10, 2016, Rhodes started in his first career playoff game and recorded four solo tackles and two pass deflections during a 10–9 loss to the Seattle Seahawks in the NFC Wild Card Round.

 2016

-On May 2, 2016, the Vikings exercised the fifth-year, $8.02 million option on Rhodes' rookie contract.
+On May 2, 2016, the Minnesota Vikings opted to exercise the fifth–year, $8.02 million option on Rhodes' rookie contract.
+Throughout training camp, he competed against Terence Newman, Trae Waynes, and rookie Mackensie Alexander for a role as a starting cornerback.
 Head coach Mike Zimmer retained Xavier Rhodes and Terence Newman as the starting cornerbacks to begin the regular season.